 Major Entities and Their High-Level Role

-Zircon - gives us inputs as HID reports.
+- gives us inputs as InputReport FIDL tables

-RootPresenter - routes input from Zircon to Scenic
+- routes touch and mouse input from Drivers to Scenic

-Scenic - routes input from RootPresenter to UI Clients (touch and mouse inputs), and from RootPresenter to TextService (text inputs only).
+- routes touch and mouse input from RootPresenter to UI Clients

-IME - routes and transforms text input from TextService to UI Clients
+- routes and transforms text input to UI Clients

-UI Client - consumes inputs from Scenic and IMEs to drive UI
+- consumes inputs from Scenic and Keyboard Subsystem to drive UI

 RootPresenter Transforms and Routes Inputs

-Generally, the RootPresenter is the singleton process that has detailed and specific knowledge about the entire device, such as details about the display, peripherals, sensors, etc. It takes care of device management details, such as reading out HID reports from Zircon, and packages them into FIDL structs for consumption by Scenic or other entities.
+Generally, the RootPresenter is the singleton process that has detailed and specific knowledge about the entire device, such as details about the display, peripherals, sensors, etc. It takes care of device management details, such as reading out InputReports reports from Drivers, and packages them into FIDL structs for consumption by Scenic or other entities.

 It also instructs Scenic to create the top-level (or "root") elements of the scene graph, and vends the Presenter API that UI clients use to attach their visual content to the scene graph.